-The mission of CNCS is to improve lives, strengthen communities, and foster civic engagement through service and volunteering.
+To improve lives, strengthen communities, and foster civic engagement through service and volunteering.

-- Put the needs of local communities first.
+- Put local communities need first.

 - Strengthen the public-private partnerships that underpin all of our programs.

-- Use our programs to build stronger, more efficient, and more sustainable community networks capable of mobilizing volunteers to address local needs, including disaster preparedness and response.
+- Use our programs to build stronger, more efficient, and more sustainable community networks, capable of mobilizing volunteers to address local needs, including disaster preparedness and response.

 - Measure and continually improve our programs' benefits to service beneficiaries, participants, community organizations, and our national culture of service.

-- Help rural and economically distressed communities obtain access to public and private resources.
+- Help rural and economically-distressed communities obtain access to public and private resources.